sgraf812/sgraf812.github.io/blog/2025-06-08-partially-well-founded-definitions.md

 In Lean 4, (total) functions can be defined using both structural and well-founded recursion.
-For well-founded recursion, the termination measure and the proof that recursive call decrease according to some well-founded relation can be specified through a `termination_by` and `decreasing_by` sections.
+For well-founded recursion, the termination measure and the proof that recursive calls decrease according to some well-founded relation can be specified through `termination_by` and `decreasing_by` sections.
 Check out [the Lean reference
 manual](https://lean-lang.org/doc/reference/latest/Definitions/Recursive-Definit